 21. What is the earliest that a 16- or 17-year-old in our state is allowed to begin work in the morning?

 Any time.

-22. What is the name of the state agency to call about the hours you are allowed to work or the type of work you can do?
+22. What are the names of the state and federal agencies to call about the hours you are allowed to work or the type of work you can do?